Conference Logo ProgramMaster Logo

 P. Sudharshan Phani, University of Hyderabad

-Scope Materials under extreme conditions - such as high strain rates, cryogenic or elevated temperatures, corrosive environments, or irradiation - exhibit unique and often unexpected mechanical behavior.
+Scope Materials under extreme conditions - such as high strain rates, cryogenic or elevated temperatures, or corrosive environments - exhibit unique and often unexpected mechanical behavior.
 These environments challenge the limits of material performance, requiring a deeper understanding of deformation mechanisms, failure processes, and microstructural evolution across scales.
 From the nanoscale, where size and interface-dominated phenomena dictate responses, to the bulk, where gradients, textures, and microstructural defects play a central role, studies of these phenomena are critical for developing materials that can withstand the most demanding environments.

 This symposium aims to bring together researchers exploring material behavior under single or combined extremes to highlight the interplay between experiments, theory, and simulations.
 Contributions addressing both fundamental mechanisms and industrially relevant mechanics challenges are particularly encouraged.
-By bridging insights across scales and conditions, this symposium seeks to build a comprehensive understanding of how materials respond to high strain rates, extreme temperatures, irradiation, and electrochemical challenges, paving the way for designing resilient, high-performance materials.
+By bridging insights across scales and conditions, this symposium seeks to build a comprehensive understanding of how materials respond to high strain rates, extreme temperatures, ion irradiation, and electrochemical challenges, paving the way for designing resilient, high-performance materials.
 Key topics, emphasizing scale-bridging analyses throughout, include, but are not limited to:

 ● High strain rate behavior: probing materials from the nanoscale to the bulk under dynamic loading